IsaacMwendwa/coordination-of-multiple-viz/README.md

 8. Push repo to Github: `git push origin <branch_name`
 9. Create the pull request.
 See the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Bug / Feature Request

+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](/issues/new) by including your search query and the expected result.

+If you'd like to request a new function, feel free to do so by opening an issue [here](/issues/new).
+Please include sample queries and their corresponding results.

 ## Authors

 * **[Isaac Mwendwa](https://github.com/IsaacMwendwa)**